scale-it/algo-builder/docs/guide/algob-console.md

 ## Transfer Assets

-We will transfer a single unit of Algorand Standard Asset `gold`(which we deployed during setup) from `goldOwner` to `john`.
+We will transfer a single unit of `gold` ASA (which we deployed during the setup) from `goldOwner` to `john`.
 Relevant code can be found in `/scrips/transfer/gold-to-john.js`.

 Let's use `.editor` mode of REPL to write & execute multiple lines of code at once:-
 ```bash